zamfi/cca-programming-electronics-fall-2015/hw/week4.md

 1. Paddles are shaped as a rectangle instead of a circle
 2. Paddles only move up and down, that is, veritcally -- there's no horizontal motion

-Create two paddle instances, one at each side of the canvas; they should bounce up and down.
+Create two paddle instances, one at each side of the canvas, a paddle's width away from the edge; they should bounce up and down.

-Submit a single file with a `Ball` and `Paddle` class in it, that has one or more bouncing balls and two bouncing paddles.
+Submit a single processing file with a `Ball` and `Paddle` class in it, that has one or more bouncing balls and two bouncing paddles.

 Here’s [one way your sketch might look when run](https://youtu.be/x5nrypf_nbc).